 Heat 1 tablespoon butter (salted or unsalted) and 1 tablespoon vegetable oil in a large, wide skillet or wok over medium-high heat.

-Add 1 pound (500 g) cubed or sliced chicken breast, ¼ teaspoon salt, and ¼ teaspoon freshly cracked black pepper, and cook on high heat for 5-6 minutes until the chicken is lightly browned and cooked thoroughly.
+and cook on high heat for 5-6 minutes until the chicken is lightly browned and cooked thoroughly.

-Cook on high heat until all the liquid has evaporated, vegetables are slightly cooked, and the chicken is almost dry (4-5 minutes).
+Cook on high heat until all the liquid has evaporated, the vegetables are slightly cooked, and the chicken is almost dry (4-5 minutes).

 Frequently Asked Questions